Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/API_applications_Start_here/Creating_an_API_application.md

 ---
 title: "Creating  an API application"
 linkTitle: "Creating an API application"
 weight: 220
----The example provided below was designed for the ****cft-tcp.conf**** configuration example located in *&lt;installdir>/runtime/conf/*.
+--- The example provided below was designed for the ****cft- tcp.conf**** configuration example located in *&lt;installdir>/runtime/conf/*.
 For this example, you should have already customized this file using the method described in [*Running
 {{< TransferCFT/axwayvariablesComponentShortName  >}} for the first time*]().